Observing complementary Lucas sequences using non-Hermitian zero modes

+In the special case of $P=2$ and $Q=1$, these complementary Lucas sequences manifest themselves as linear localization and a constant-intensity mode respectively, in a gain and loss modulated reservoir bridging two mirror-symmetric systems.
+More generally, one Lucas sequence ($U_m$) can be observed directly on a sublattice of the reservoir, when the latter is terminated with the open boundary condition on one side.
+Its complementary Lucas sequence $V_m$, on the other hand, can be reconstructed using the wave function on both sublattices in the reservoir.

-In summary, we showed that the two complementary Lucas sequences of a special recurrence relation can be observed on the same platform, using coupled photonic lattices or similar systems.
-They manifest as linear localization and a constant-intensity mode in a gain and loss modulated reservoir bridging two mirror-symmetric systems.
-To fulfill the conditions for this special recurrence relation, we resorted to NHPH symmetry that warrants non-Hermitian zero modes on the imaginary energy axis, followed by properly choosing the coupling between the reservoir and the two systems on its sides.
+To fulfill the conditions for the recurrence relation that defines the Lucas sequences with $Q>0$, we resorted to NHPH symmetry that warrants non-Hermitian zero modes on the imaginary energy axis, followed by properly choosing the coupling between the reservoir and the two systems on its sides.
 By including loss in the two systems, this coupling can be made comparable or even stronger than the coupling in the reservoir, leading to pronounced linear tail and constant intensity in the reservoir.

 Unlike previously identified constant-intensity modes, our instance requires only modulating the imaginary part of the on-site potential.
 In addition, the phase of this mode is also a constant on each sublattice of the reservoir, leading to an equal division of energy flux from a gain site to its two neighboring loss sites.
 Through the discussion of different configurations, we also demonstrated that linear localization can persist with two different systems bridged by the reservoir and be manifested by multiple zero modes.
 We also note that while our constant-intensity mode may look similar to a flat-top beam \cite{flattop}, the latter is created using refractive or reflective optical elements and not a resonant mode.